Tillandsia ionantha is one of the most colorful of the air plants, which are part of the genus Tillandsia from the

-The plant starts off small and features thick, green succulent leaves.
+The air plant starts off small and features thick, green succulent leaves.
 The leaves stick straight up, such as a patch of spiky hair.

 As the plant matures, the leaves turn a deeper shade.

-Air plants rarely exceeds more than a few inches in height and spread.
+These air plants rarely exceed more than a few inches in height and spread.

 Bloom, Flower and Fragrance

 The tillandsia ionantha produces bright violet flowers from the top of the plant.

 At the same time, the upper parts of the shoots turn a brilliant red or pink color.

-The plant often gets about two to three flowers each season, forming on bracts.
+The air plant often gets about two to three flowers each season, forming on bracts.
 The flowers are about an inch across.

 Light and Temperature

-Ionantha grows best in indirect sunlight.
-If the plant receives too much sun, it tends to dry out.
+Tillandsia ionantha grows best in indirect sunlight.
+If the air plant receives too much sun, it tends to dry out.
 Strong sunlight may even scorch the leaves.

 USDA hardiness zone 11 is the recommended climate for outdoor growth.

-The plant thrives in temperatures between 60 and 80° degrees Fahrenheit.
+The air plant thrives in temperatures between 60 and 80° degrees Fahrenheit.